Collection: Guatemala Coffee

 Where is coffee grown in Guatemala?

 It’s almost as if the land in Guatemala was designed to grow the perfect coffee cherries.
-In Guatemala, coffee plantations benefit from a range of microclimates found in its eight coffee regions.
-These regions include:
+Coffee plantations benefit from a range of microclimates found in its eight coffee regions.

-• Acatenango Valley.
-In the west of the country lies the valley where world-renowned Bourbon, Caturra and Catuaí coffee beans are produced.
-Plants grow under a dense canopy provided by wild flora on the slopes which reach up to 2000m above sea level.
+Acatenango Valley: Located in the west, the valley produces world-renowned Bourbon, Caturra and Catuaí coffee beans up to 2000m above sea level.

 Guatemala's best coffees